kodecocodes/swift-style-guide/README.markdown

 let pi = 3.141592653589793238462643
 }

-radius * pi * 2 // is pi instance data or a global variable?
+radius * pi * 2 // is pi instance data or a global constant?
 ```

 ### Static Methods and Type Variables

-Static methods and type variables work similarly to global functions and global variables and should be used sparingly.
+Static methods and type properties work similarly to global functions and global variables and should be used sparingly.
 They are useful when functionality is scoped to a particular type or when Objective-C interoperability is required.

 ### Optionals